teambit/bit/CONTRIBUTING.md

 ### Debugging

 The code is heavy on promises, as such, some errors don't have a useful stack trace.
-To enable the long stack trace of Bluebird, please prefix your command with `BLUEBIRD_DEBUG=1`.
+Bluebird enables the long stack trace when the env is development or when `BLUEBIRD_DEBUG` is set.
+Normally, the full stack trace is not shown on the console but logged in the debug.log file. (located at /Users/your-use/Library/Caches/Bit/logs/debug.log on Mac).

 In some cases, you might get very helpful info by prefixing Bit command with `BIT_LOG=*`.
 For now, this helps to get more info about why a component is shown as modified and it also shows the events for `bit watch`.